dmbarbour/wikilon/docs/CommandLine.md

         \[a,b,c]        desugars to
         \[a \[b \[c] seq] seq]

-Effectively, we view a block that is broken into segments by commas.
-We process block segments from right to left via the `bseq` word.
-In general, `bseq` assumes the second block is a continuation, quotes it, and composes it into the first block.
-The exact details of this composition depend on our use-case and namespace.
+Effectively, we can view a comma as a 'yield'.
+The block exits early, but we also gain access to the remainder of the sequence, the continuation.
+An external interpreter may study the output, perform external effects or inject data, and continue.
+The details are left to user definitions of `seq`, the interpreter, and the program environment.

 See [CommandSequences](CommandSequences.md) for more details.